-Swillington retained absolute possession of the marshland, but granted it to the burgesses in perpetuity in exchange for a symbolic annual payment of a ginger root; he also agreed to pay them 20s. annually for the right to have a ferry between the north and sound sides of the new haven.
+Swillington retained absolute possession of the marshland, but granted it to the burgesses in perpetuity in exchange for a symbolic annual payment of a ginger root; he also agreed to pay them 20s. annually for the right to have a ferry between the north and south sides of the new haven.
 The burgesses, for their part, ceded their traditional tolls and customs in the harbour: the tenants of Blythburgh and Walberswick were able to move freely, trade, and use the common lands in the locality without paying anything.
 And finally, it was further agreed that that there was to be a boundary between Dunwich and the lordship at the site of the new haven, ‘wherever it may be diverted or changed by heaping of sand or otherwise’.

 III

 This clause was to prove prescient, for the heaping of sand continued unabated.
 To begin with the two parties were able to cooperate.
-Around a quarter of a century after the 1410 arbitration was completed, the two parties came together again, as the new harbour itself began to silt up.
+As we have seen, around a quarter of a century after the 1410 arbitration was completed, the two parties came together again, as the new harbour itself began to silt up.
 By this time, Blythburgh had a new lord, Sir John Hopton, a Yorkshire gentleman transplanted to Suffolk who ‘spoiled for no fight’, and tended to manage his affairs with pragmatism and diligence.
 Indeed, the licence that he granted in 1435 for the digging of a new shipping channel into the harbour seems to reflect a more straightforward, even amicable relationship with the burgesses of Dunwich than that of his predecessors.

 By the 1460s, however, the same old dispute resurfaced again in a flurry of legal activity.
 The estuary had changed course once more: the new shipping channel cut in 1435 had silted up, but the Kingsholme marshland in the southern part of the older harbour, it seems, was now beginning to overflow with the sea.
-There were thus several — probably shallow and dangerous — routes into the haven.
+There were thus several — probably shallow and dangerous — routes into Dunwich’s haven.
 This prompted the burgesses to attempt two new arguments about their jurisdiction there.

 In the first place, having given up their claims to tolls and customs, they now declared that their powers to distrain on unpaid debts, to make arrests, and to set standards for weights and measures, were being infringed by Hopton.
 They maintained that, as the chief port town in the area, they ought to have predominance over these matters of commercial law.
 In the second place, they argued that the boundaries between the town and lordship had only ever been established for lands and not for water; the burgesses claimed that their legal jurisdiction stretched over the entirety of the harbour and its waters.

-The Dunwich burgesses were thus insisting that all the commercial suits of visiting merchants were heard in their court.
+The Dunwich burgesses were thus insisting that all the commercial suits of visiting merchants ought to be heard in their court.
 And they became proactive about these rights, forcing their way into Hopton’s lordship to take distraints, and even smashing up one of his quays there.
 These tensions also spilled over into a new issue: Hopton complained that the burgesses had ‘broken & dikked up his muskyll beddes’ in the northern side of the harbour, on land that clearly belonged to him.
-(They responded that many men in the locality took mussels, ‘whiche hath ben & yet is to þe gret comfort & relief of þe kyngs pore pepyll’.)
+(They responded that many in the locality took from this mussel bed.)